TIPS FOR CATAMARAN SAILING

 WHAT TO DO WHEN EVERYONE IS LOUNGING ON THE TRAMPOLINE AND THE SKIPPER IS LEFT ALL ALONE AT THE WHEEL?

 Stay right there at the wheel and enjoy the quiet and solitude.

 WHEN TO REEF?

 Since a catamaran does not heel very much, how do you know when to reef?
 The rule of thumb is: Reef when you start to feel it is time.
-Even if the boat is not heeling there are plenty of clues to let you know it's time: You are going very fast, say 10-12 knots.
+Even if the boat is not heeling there are plenty of clues, to let you know it's time: You are going very fast, say 12+ knots.
 You can't hear what people are saying because the wind is howling and there is the occasional spray of green water hitting you in the face.
 The horizon is not completely horizontal anymore.
 The jib sheets are very hard to winch in.
 The wind speed is over 16 knots.
 The wind speed is building.
 There are dark clouds on the horizon.
 These are all signs that it is time to reef.

 PRIVACY, WHAT PRIVACY?